plumphp/plum-excel/README.md

 Usage
 -----

 Please refer to the [Plum documentation](https://github.com/plumphp/plum/blob/master/docs/index.md) for more information.

 You can also find examples of how to use `ExcelReader` and `ExcelWriter` in the [`examples/`](https://github.com/plumphp/plum-excel/tree/master/examples) folder.

 Change Log
 ----------

-*No version released.*
+### Version 0.1 (21 April 2015)

+- Initial release

 License